oracle/weblogic-deploy-tooling/site/developer/developer_guide.md

 Top-level elements such as `topology` and `resources` are for organizational purposes, and are not represented in the alias definition files.

-No elements in the `domainInfo` section of the model are represented in the alias definitions, since they don't correspond directly to WLST elements.
+No elements in the `domainInfo` section of the model are represented in the alias definitions, because they don't correspond directly to WLST elements.

 This example, from the file `JDBCSystemResource.json`, will be used as a reference in the descriptions below: